Can You Buy a Home in NYC Without a Credit Check?

 Federal Housing Administration (FHA)

-Instead, a bank underwrites the mortgage (which must meet FHA standards), and the FHA is the guarantor who insures it against borrower default.
+Instead, a bank underwrites the mortgage (which must meet FHA standards), and the FHA is the guarantor that ensures it against borrower default.

 Federal Housing Administration Pros & Cons